emintz/ArduinoLib/RTOSAid/README.md

 * Queues

-These are core features that support multi-tasking, the ability to perform, or at least appearing to perform, many operations concurrently.
+These are core features that support multi-tasking, the ability to perform, or at least appear to perform, many operations concurrently.

 ### Low Level ESP32 Features